What certification will I need?

 - Theory of massage

 The length of a massage therapy program depends on the number of hours you train.
 Legal minimum hours for obtaining a massage therapy license vary by state, and these minimums range from 330 to 1,000 hours.
 Depending on how your program is structured, you can obtain your license in a matter of weeks, or it might take you up to two years.

 Are online programs available?

 Massage therapy is about as hands-on as it gets—literally.
 If you're interested in pursuing a massage therapy certificate through an online program, know that you will still need to log hours of practice and massage experience.

 There are, however, web-based massage programs available that will give you some of the technical instruction and general information you need to get started.
 Concepts like massage basics, massage benefits and general guidelines can all be learned online and at your own pace.

 How much will my massage therapy school cost?

 Massage therapy training typically costs anywhere from $6 to $17 an hour, with the average being $9 or $10.
 Because of this cost variation, as well as the wide range of state requirements, your program costs depend largely on where you are.
 A common requirement for states with massage licensing criteria is the need for 500 to 600 hours of training.
-This comes out to a tuition range of $5,000 to $9,000 for your certificate.
+This comes out to a tuition range of $6,000 to $11,000 for your certificate, depending upon location.

 *Cost of tuition only.
 Prices do not reflect other fees.

 While some programs include the cost of a massage table in their tuition prices, not all do and you may need to spend approximately $500 for one.

 Are there prerequisites?